Our world lives, works, and plays on the internet.

 Some reports estimate 93% of business data breaches come from employees unknowingly engaging with a social engineering attack!

 Social engineering attacks occur when a hacker tricks someone to give them information or access to software or data.
 Hackers try to manipulate people into breaking standard security procedures.

-Because it relies on social interaction, social engineering attacks usually play on a person’s emotions.
+Because it relies on human interaction, social engineering attacks usually play on a person’s emotions.

 One of the most common tactics is to have someone think they are helping someone in need.
 For example, an attacker may pose as a fellow employee or a family member asking for access to a document, bank account, or sensitive data.

-Social engineering is different from malware or ransomware because of the human interaction it uses.
-Properly built IT systems help prevent malware attacks, but they cannot stop an employee from giving a password to a hacker posing as a coworker.
+Think about it - a properly built IT system can prevent a malware attack, but it cannot stop an employee from giving a password to a hacker posing as a coworker.

 So how do companies combat social engineering attacks?